Sorry, you need to enable JavaScript to visit this website.

 2. Provide a valid national Identity Card of the applicant’s parent or legal guardian copy.

-Note: Please note that lost, stolen, soiled and burnt passports are subjected to 12 months waiting period from the date of loss and reporting and penalty fee of BWP 1000.00 over a normal fee of P260.00 or P100.00.
+Note: lost, stolen, and burnt passports that are still valid are subjected to 12 months waiting period from the date of reporting (police report/abstract/affidavit).

 Application for a 12-month period waiver

-A waiver is required in case of lost/stolen passport.
+A waiver is required in case you cannot wait for 12 months.
 Requirements are as follows:

 3. Police statement (Affidavit)